smartcontractkit/ccip/contracts/src/v0.8/rebalancer/o11y-notes.md

 - A stream for transfers and a processor to convert the chain selector to a chain name.
 - A stream to fetch all pool liquidity and then calculate the total liquidity.
 - A stream to collect telemetry data if available.

+## Alerts

+### Liquidity Manger Alerts
+- Alert on total liquidity in the rebalancer system.
+If it drops below a certain threshold we should be alerted.
+- Alert on pool liquidity.
+If it drops below a certain threshold we should be alerted.
+- (Optional) Alert on the rate of transfers.
+If it goes above a certain threshold we should be alerted.
+- (Optional) Alert on the rate of failed finalizations.
+If it goes above a certain threshold we should be alerted.

+### Internal System Alerts
+- Alert on kafka lag.
+If it goes above a certain threshold we should be alerted.